Swedebeat/swedebeat-ios-aws/README.md

 # SwedebeatAWS

-A description of this package.
+SPM for distribution of the AWS XCFrameworks